Jamie Woodcock – Open University

 Six Silberman, IG Metall, Hannah Johnston, Independent

-Crowdworking platforms such as Amazon Mechanical Turk and Prolific Academic often pay workers around two dollars (USD) per hour and most requesters pay less than five dollars.
+Crowdworking platforms such as Amazon Mechanical Turk often pay workers around two dollars (USD) per hour and most requesters pay less than five dollars.
 Despite these low wages, findings from a 2018 survey conducted by the research team found that many academic requesters currently set wage targets and would be willing to commit to them publicly.